desyoo/ToDoApp/README.md

 Features:

-Displaying a custom dialog with layout content Displaying a custom dialog with alert builder Displaying a popup menu to show secondary actions Displaying a popup window for a tooltip
-Enabling contextual action modes for list items
+Displaying a custom ArrayList with the todo items;
+Displaying a correct add a new item functionality;
+Able to delete the items;
+Able to edit the items;

 Screens:
+I tried using LICEcap and uploading it here but it doesn't work.
+I will try to figure this out and submit it again.